Last Updated on July 4, 2022 by Luke Feldbrugge

-One of the first questions to ask yourself when starting your home buying journey is just how much house you can afford.
-Just because you get pre-approved for a loan doesn’t mean that you can necessarily afford to make the monthly payments.
+One of the first questions to ask yourself when starting your home buying journey is, how much house can I afford?
+Just because you get pre-approved for a loan doesn’t necessarily mean you can afford to make the monthly payments, and still do everything else you want.
 This is where budgeting, personal finances, staying on top of your credit, and other financial responsibilities come in to play.
-It also helps to have a calculator to help you decide how much home you can afford.
+It also helps to have a home affordability calculator to determine how much you can afford to pay each month on a home mortgage and remain financially responsible.

 While it might be tempting to simply use one of the many mortgage calculators you can find online, that alone doesn’t show the whole picture.
 Yes, those calculators can show you a quick estimate of how much your monthly mortgage payment will be depending on the size of the loan.
 But, they often fail to take into account different factors that are unique to you.

 It is a good idea to dig into your total financial situation and consider the several types of loans that are available to you.
 We recommend using our Home Affordability Calculator Worksheet.
-Homes for Heroes like to make sure our heroes are set up for long-term financial success, so we recommend you fill out the worksheet to determine a good estimate for your current situation.
+Homes for Heroes likes to make sure our heroes are set up for long-term financial success, so we recommend you fill out the worksheet to determine a good estimate for your current situation BEFORE speaking with a mortgage professional and getting pre-approved for a home loan.

 Also, if you are a hero, meaning a teacher, healthcare professional, active or retired military, law enforcement, firefighter, or EMS professional, you qualify for our Hero Rewards.
-After pairing you with a local real estate specialist or mortgage lender, these are savings are given directly back to you.
-After you close on buying, selling, or refinancing your home, our heroes on average save $2,400 on their transactions.
-To find out more information with no obligation, sign up today.
+After pairing you with our local real estate specialist and/or mortgage specialist, these are savings are given directly back to you after closing.
+Our heroes save an average of $2,400 on their transactions.
+To find out more sign up today with no obligation.

 When you start looking into how much house you can afford, you should start applying through a mortgage lender.
 Most banks and mortgage lenders want to know two main things: